morepath/morepath/doc/building_large_applications.rst

 No more path repetition
 -----------------------

-But we have solved the repetition of paths issue now; the issue tracker and wiki can consist of many paths, but there is no more need to repeat '{user_name}/{repository_name}' everywhere.
+We have solved the repetition of paths issue now; the issue tracker and wiki can consist of many paths, but there is no more need to repeat '{user_name}/{repository_name}' everywhere.

 Testing in isolation
 --------------------